Republican senator Collins opposes Trump's pick for EPA

-WASHINGTON (Reuters) - Republican U.S. Senator Susan Collins said on Wednesday she will oppose Andrew Wheeler, President Donald Trump’s pick to head the Environmental Protection Agency, further complicating the nominee’s path to approval by the Senate.
+WASHINGTON, Feb 27 (Reuters) - A Republican senator said on Wednesday she will oppose Andrew Wheeler, President Donald Trump’s pick to head the Environmental Protection Agency, further complicating the nominee’s path to approval by the Senate.

-Trump’s pick, a former lobbyist for coal and other energy interests, also faces a backlash from other Republican lawmakers over his support of policies favorable to the ethanol industry.
-This could make it harder for him to win the majority of votes required for approval in the 100-member, Republican-led chamber.
+Her position comes as Trump’s pick also faces a backlash from other Republican lawmakers over his support of policies favorable to the ethanol industry and could make it harder for him to win the majority of votes in the 100-member, Republican-led chamber required for approval.

 Five Republican senators from oil states, led by Ted Cruz of Texas, sent a letter to Wheeler dated Feb.
-11 asking about his biofuels policies, and saying their confirmation votes could hinge on his responses.
+11 asking him about his biofuels policies, and saying their support for his confirmation could hinge on his responses.

-The Senate voted 53-45 in a procedural measure on Wednesday to end debate on Wheeler’s nomination.
-Collins voted for that measure but will vote against his nomination.
-The Senate hopes to vote this week on the nomination, likely on Thursday, an aide to Senate Majority Leader Mitch McConnell said.
+The Senate hopes to vote this week on Wheeler, an aide to Senate Majority Leader Mitch McConnell said.

 A bipartisan group of senators has also pressured Wheeler to take stronger actions to control a group of toxic chemicals found in some U.S. drinking water known as PFAS, used in Teflon and firefighting foam.
 Wheeler said this month the EPA plans to take actions on the pollutants but stopped short of setting limits until later this year.